mcwp98/pokernet/README.md

 then cd to the /sockets/ directory and run

->npm link expres handranker socket.io
+>npm link express handranker socket.io

 ### liteSQL Database
 pokernet currently utilizes the liteSQL database, to create, navigate to the application directory and run: